Bharathkumarraju/nginx/README.md

 * so nginx maintains thousands and thousands of connections maintains keep alive of session states in a small memory  units

+So the features ranging from  Bandwidth Throttling to URL REdirects/Rewriting to IPV6 Compatible to Geolocation of IP'S